florza/contests-engine/README.md

 - creating and editing contests and participants
 - doing the draw and generate all matches
 - edit the match results and actualize the contests state
-- contests with 1 group only, each participant playing 1 match against each other
+- contests with 1 ore more groups, each participant playing 1 match against each other of the same group, without sudden death or final groups for the group winners
 - tokens generated for read or write access to the entire contest, not only a players own matches

-To see which parts of the application already exist, look at the controller_tests.
-There you see the controllers and actions that are implemented.
-The following list should show the same information, but may be less accurately updated:
+## Status
+The basic set of API-calls is implemented
 - POST /signup (registration of a new user)
 - POST /signin (login)
 - DELETE /signin (logout)